JustinShenk/playground/README.md

 For a fast edit-refresh cycle when developing run `npm run serve-watch`.
 This will start an http server and automatically re-compile the TypeScript, HTML and CSS files whenever they change.

-## For owners
-To push to production: `git subtree push --prefix dist origin gh-pages`.

-This is not an official Google product.